Unsolicited BIG COMPANY feedback

 Aloha reader!

-At one point, I dubbed my brand of nutrition counseling as "therapeutic sports nutrition", which, in part, referred to rebuilding the body with nutrient-dense foods, etc. Call me a dreamer, but I literally thought I could change the sports nutrition world :) If you go on YouTube, my alma mater, Bauman College, interviewed me in 2017 and you can check out my story in more depth.
+At one point, I dubbed my brand of nutrition counseling as "therapeutic sports nutrition", which, in part, referred to both fueling and rebuilding the body with nutrient-dense foods, etc. Call me a dreamer, but I literally thought I could change the sports nutrition world.

 However you decide to fuel friends, enjoy your activities and don't take yourselves or your race too seriously!
-Taking your sports or nutrition too seriously will detract from other parts of your life, no doubt about it, especially in the longer distances you may compete.
+Taking your sports and/or nutrition too seriously will detract from other parts of your life, no doubt about it, especially in the longer distances you may compete.
+I've seen a lot of disordered eating result from an obsession in either area... it can be a slippery slope for endurance athletes.

 On a funny note/solution for all of the garbage foods still for sale… well, maybe we donate/distribute them and completely halt production on making more….
 Or maybe you have better ideas, reader?
 Please, comment below!